capa46/project/another-page.md

 - Further enrichment of the ArCo ontology: constant update and easy access for laymen.

-- Future development of LLMs.
+- Future development of LLMs